Jmpmen/automotive-test-task/README.md

 ## Optimizations

 This styling can be further improved.
-This project doesn't catch a 404 not found and can easily be added with proper backend.
+This project doesn't catch a 404 not found but can easily be added with proper backend.

 ## Lessons Learned: